-NP615 FNP 1b Health Promotion and Primary Care of Infants, Children and Adolescents Practicum Prerequisites: None 3 Semester Credit Hours
+NP615 FNP 1b Health Promotion and Primary Care of Infants, Children and Adolescents Practicum

+Prerequisites: None 3 Semester Credit Hours

 This clinical experience correlates with FNP 1 NU615 and utilizes selected primary care settings to apply knowledge acquired.
 The focus is on the assessment and health promotion in the primary care setting.
-It consists of selected clinical experiences for 16 hours a week (128 total clinical hours) plus every other week online synchronous clinical seminar.
+It consists of selected clinical experiences for 16 hours a week (128 total clinical hours).